Getting Started with Git Wok⚓︎

 Introduction⚓︎

 Git Wok seamlessly manages multiple Git repositories simultaneously.
-Its core methodology bears a resemblance to popular package managers such as cargo, poetry, or npm.
+Its core methodology resembles popular package managers such as cargo, poetry, or npm.

 The wok.toml configuration file is the heart of your workspace, similar to how Cargo.toml is central to Rust projects or package.json to Node.js projects.

-Submodule objects, once committed to the umbrella repository, serve as a lock file—capturing the exact state of each repository at a specific point in time.
+Submodule objects, once committed to the umbrella repository, serve as a lock file—capturing the exact state of each repository at a specific commit.

 Installation⚓︎